shawnmckinney/LdapEntityManager/PROPOSAL.md

 ## Rationale

-Work with apps like [SCIMPLE](https://directory.apache.org/scimple/) providing a stable API layer to work with a variety of user data mapping req's.
+Work with apps like Apache [SCIMPLE](https://directory.apache.org/scimple/) providing a stable API layer to work with a variety of user data mapping req's.

 e.g.